 There are no query limits on this service, and they are used by many people already including several IRC networks.

-This DNS blacklist contains ALL tor nodes (both entry and exit nodes)
+This DNS blacklist contains ALL tor nodes (entry, transit and exit nodes) - think carefully before choosing to use this list for blocking purposes.

 This DNS blacklist contains only tor EXIT nodes